 Garlic Harvester

-A garlic harvester is an essential agricultural equipment in our daily life.
+ANON garlic harvester is a specialized equipment used for the mechanized harvesting of mature garlic.
 It is mainly used to harvest garlic, which can help improve working efficiency and reduce labor.
-We offer various types of garlic harvesters, including self-propelled, tractor-trailed, and walking-behind models.
-For more details, please contact us.
+We offer various types of garlic harvesters, including self-propelled, tractor-trailered, and walking-behind models.
+Its working principle includes:

 FAQ